AllGloryToTheHypnotoad/netscan/README.md

 * [x] Use [Bootstrap](http://getbootstrap.com) `.table-striped` class
 * [x] Move status marker closer to name
 * [x] Order table according to IP Address
-* Already finger print on MAC, but always keep name if avahi comes back with unknown ... same with type
+* [x] Already finger print on MAC, but always keep name if avahi comes back with unknown ... same with type
 * [x] Color code known TCP/UDP ports and unknown/odd ports
-* Group TCP and UDP ports together rather than all mixed up
+* [ ] Group TCP and UDP ports together rather than all mixed up
-* Supposed to never remove MAC addresses, but I don't think that is working ... need to fix
+* [x] Supposed to never remove MAC addresses, but I don't think that is working ... need to fix

 ## Install and Usage

-### Install from Git

-	sudo pip install git+https://github.com/walchko/netscan#egg=netscan

-### Install from Package

 Download and unzip, then from inside the package: